Leucinodes orbonalis: Food plants

 The primary larval hostplant is eggplant or brinjal, Solanum melongena, where most of the economical impact of this species is reported.
 Secondary hostplants comprise tomato, potato, nightshade, Sodom apple, Ethiopian nightshade, potatotree, nipplefruit, black nightshade, turkey berry, tropical soda apple, Solanum anguivi, Solanum xanthocarpum, cape gooseberry, and Physalis minima.

 Eggs are laid during the night on the lower surface of the young leaves, green stems, flower buds, or calyces of the fruits.
 Within an hour of hatching, the caterpillar (larva) bores into the nearest tender shoot, flower, or fruit.
 Soon after boring into shoots or fruits, they plug the entrance hole with excreta.
 In young plants, caterpillars are reported to bore inside petioles and midribs of large leaves.
 As a result, the affected leaves may drop off.
 Larval feeding inside shoots results in wilting of the young shoot.
 The damaged shoots ultimately drop off, disturbing plant growth and reducing fruit number and size.
 New shoots may grow but this delays crop maturity.
 Larval feeding inside the fruit results in the destruction of fruit tissue, making even slightly damaged fruit unfit for marketing.

 A genetically modified brinjal, called Bt brinjal, has been developed to fight against L. orbonalis.
 Several other integrated pest management strategies, for example, sex pheromones, physical and mechanical barriers, cultural practices, use of bio-pesticides and biological agents, botanical pesticides and safer chemical pesticides has been suggested to combat this pest.

-Management of Pest
+Management of pests

 Prevention

 Tolerant varieties of eggplant are available.

 Partners of the CABI-led programme Plantwise suggest synchronous planting with neighbouring fields to help reduce the spread of infestation.
 They also suggest protecting seedlings by growing them away from areas of known infestation and growing them under netting to prevent moths laying eggs.

 Removal of any infected material up until harvest can also be conducted to prevent spread.
 In addition, removal of stubble from the previous season can help reduce carryover.

 Partners of Plantwise also recommend crop rotation with root crops or pulses after Solanaceous planting can also be used as a method to reduce infestation.